Forex Regulations

 Maximum Forex Leverage: 1:30

-Forex has suffered from a very negative reputation in South Africa as it has been used as a cover in a few Ponzi schemes and other frauds, although these scams really had nothing essential to do with the Forex industry.
-The Financial Services Conduct Authority (which replaced the FSB as the primary regulator of Forex / CFD brokers in 2018) is getting more involved as a regulator and there are a number of respected brokerage houses in South Africa, as well as an increasingly entrepreneurial population looking for a profitable hobby.
-There is room for the industry to expand, but geographical and other factors mean that South Africa is likely to only become an offshore trading hub for other southern African nations.
+Forex has suffered a negative reputation in South Africa as it has been used as a cover in a few Ponzi schemes and other frauds, although these scams had nothing to do with the Forex industry per se.
+The Financial Services Conduct Authority (which replaced the FSB as the primary regulator of Forex / CFD brokers in 2018) is getting more involved as a regulator, with several respected brokerage houses in South Africa and an increasingly entrepreneurial population looking for a profitable pursuit.

 Forex Brokers in South Africa